-But if you choose to participate in the curbside leaf collection program , here's want you need to know.
-Curbside leaf pickup is provided once EVERY OTHER WEEK.
-That is three scheduled pickups for each resident.
-Each year the Fall Palatine News Letter will be delivered before leaf collection starts.
+But if you choose to participate in the curbside leaf collection program, here's want you need to know.
+Curbside leaf pick-up has two scheduled pick-ups for each resident, one in October and one in November.
+Each year, the Fall Palatine Newsletter will be delivered before leaf collection starts.
 In the newsletter is a map and schedule to help determine which pick-up section your home is in.
-Or you can check the "Leaf Collection Look Up Map" here on line.
+Or you can check the "Leaf Collection Look Up Map" here online.

 Leaf Collection Guidelines